-DAH 300 Focus on Dance, (3) F. S. SS Specialized study of cultural and theatrical aspects of dance, such as social dance forms, specific genres or historical periods.
+Specialized study of cultural and theatrical aspects of dance, such as social dance forms, specific genres or historical periods.
 May be repeated for credit.
 Lecture, studio.
 May not be taken for credit by student who has completed DAH 100.
 General Studies: HU.

 DAH 301 Philosophy and Criticism of Dance.
-(3) F, S

-Philosophical issues in dance and dance criticism, with emphasis on written analysis and interpretation.
+(3) F, S Philosophical issues in dance and dance criticism, with emphasis on written graduate and interpretation.
+Descending of Eint written analysis and interpretation.
 Prerequisite: 1 semester of First-Year Composition.
-General Studies: L2/
+General Studies: L2/HU.